 I am a Registered Dietitian (RD) and a member of the College of Dietitians of Ontario.
 I completed a Bachelors degree in nutrition at the University of Guelph in 2014, and a combined Masters of Public Health in Nutrition and dietetic internship at the University of Toronto in 2016.
 I also passed the Canadian Dietetics Registration Exam in 2016.
 I have a total of 6 years of nutrition post-secondary education, and have completed hundreds of hours of supervised dietetic practice during my internship.
 Now I have my own business where I offer nutrition counselling services to help individuals improve their health and wellbeing.

 In January 2017 I presented a poster on the Role of Dietitians in IBS Management and the Low FODMAP Diet at the Canadian Nutrition Society Thematic Conference.
 Click here to read my recap of the conference and my poster presentation!
+I am also proud to be part of the dietitian team for A Little Bit Yummy, one of the most popular low FODMAP blogs in the world.

 I was diagnosed with Irritable Bowel Syndrome (IBS) in 2014 and use the Low FODMAP Diet to manage my symptoms.
 Since I have completed the reintroduction phase of the diet and have identified my food intolerances, I now personally follow a modified low FODMAP diet.
 All of my recipes are safe for the elimination phase of the diet.